lorens-osman-dev/texter/README.md

--  İf you installed the texter from npm, And want to therun test.
+-  İf you installed the texter from npm, And want to the run test.

 ```sh
 npm explore @lorens/texter -- npm run test